 A crash guard, also known as a Bill bar, is a metallic structure attached to the front of the bumper of a car.
 It was originally designed to save the car in the event of a collision by absorbing the shock of the initial impact.
 However, crash guards prove to be more dangerous.
 One reason is that they reduce the distance between two cars and can themselves be the cause of the collision.
 Secondly, they bear the impact of the crash but transfer the energy to the entire body of the car.
 And third, the most important reason is that the protective airbags open in the event of collusion only when the vehicle's bonnet bears the impact.
 If the impact is on the coast guard and it does not reach the bonnet, airbags do not open, which can be very dangerous.

-Car tyres can be altered provided they fit within the speculations laid down by the car manufacturer.
+Car tyres can be altered if they fit within the specifications laid down by the car manufacturer.
 While changing tyres, due consideration should be given to the speed rating and the load index.
-The new tyres should have better quality as regards speed rating and load index, while still conforming to the manufacturer's specifications.
-Attaching huge tyres which do not fit into the specifications is risky and illegal.
-The width of the car should never protrude beyond the body of the car.
+The new tyres should have better quality as regards speed rating and load index while still conforming to the manufacturer's specifications.
+Attaching massive tyres that do not fit the specifications is risky and illegal.
+The car's width should never protrude beyond the car's body.

 The body lift kit helps to increase the car's height without making any changes to the car's suspension.
 However, these can prove dangerous and are illegal in India.

 Increasing the width and length of a vehicle to make it look like an expensive car is illegal and banned in India.

 According to the Automotive research association of India (A.R.A.I.), a modified car must undergo mandatory manifold checks by government-recognized agencies.
 While making any modifications to a car, one should decide the priority and make those changes in the legally appropriate way.
 Some changes are illegal, some are allowed with R.T.O.'s permission, and some can be done without any other hassle.
 The knowledge of these should be borne in mind before making any alterations or modifications to a car in India.